 In short, yes.
 My asset allocation is appropriate to my risk tolerance and my situation.
-Besides this, we have insurances that suit our risk and situation.
+Besides this, I have insurances that suit my risk and situation.

 This does not necessarily make what I did appropriate for you.
 In fact, it probably isn’t.
 Your risk tolerance is not necessarily the same as mine, and your personal situation is almost certainly different.

 An asset allocation is the end of the story, the start of which is situation, risk, etc. So I’ll start with my situation.